unomena/django-contentpublisher/README.rst

 Upgrade some content.

-Run management command: 'upgradecontent --sql-only' to check what's going to happen.
-Run management command: 'upgradecontent' to upgrade to database 'production'
+Run management command: 'upgradecontent' to upgrade content